 If the cut is done right it will allow the gas to escape and expand to create exciting designs on the bread including an “ear” shape.
 Cut 5mm deep around the edge of the bread, holding the blade at an angle of 30 degrees.

 To get the perfect cut on your sourdough bread, you’ll need a “baker’s lame” with a sharp blade.
 If you don’t have one already, here’s my guide on selecting a bakers lame.

 You should now have the perfect ear.
 If you are still struggling take a look at the tips below:

-If this doesn’t work, send me a picture on the Facebook page!
-It’s up to you whether you prefer to have an ear shape on your bread, personally, the crumb is a bit holey!
+It’s up to you whether you prefer to have an ear shape on your sourdough bread, personally, the crumb is a bit holey!
 But they do look very impressive.
 Regardless, I hope this helps!